skippyr/flamerial/linux/README.md

 ## Installation

--	Execute the script `flamerial.sh`.
+-   Apply the theme by running the script `flamerial.sh`.

 ```bash
 ./flamerial.sh
 ```

+> **Note**
+>
+> These changes will only remaing for your current terminal session.
+Make them
-To make your changes persistent through sessions, add the execution command in your shell's startup file.
-Remember to use the full path to the script.
+> persistent by running that script in your shell's startup.
+Remember to use the
+> full path to the script in that case.